Be careful what you dream. Cthulhu may be calling.

 All in all, this game was one of the most enjoyable horror games I’ve played in a few years.
 Instead of focusing on gore, jump scares, over the top monsters, or haunted house types of frights it focused on the change of one man as he slowly succumbed to madness with his antagonist in Cthulhu, the god of the ancients pulling all the strings.
 The sad part is that you don’t quite feel that full force until 75% of the way done with the game.
 I have to also remark that it’s not just the story, or the script, or even the gameplay, but the world itself, cast mostly in a dull green slime hue, that pervades the mind to wonder what evil is lurking.
 The game brings to light ideas of fate or free will and of course whether we see the truth or are stuck in a dream we cannot escape.
 Whether $45 is worth the price of admission is up to you, but it’s a good game even if it’s not quite any one specific genre.

-Editors Note: Apparently, there are two extra endings depending on if you played on insane or sane.
+Editors Note: Apparently, there are two extra endings depending on if you played with choices that made you insane or sane.
+I went the insane route.